 An applicant must be eligible to return to the institution from which the transfer is sought.
+Applicants seeking admission to the license option curricula who have attended another maritime academy or college must provide a letter to the Office of Student Affairs from the superintendent of the other academy or college verifying that the student is eligible to return to that institution.
 Applicants must also submit a formal application for admission as well as two official transcripts of their record at each college or university previously attended as early as possible.
-This material should be sent to Office of Admissions and Records, Texas A&M University, College Station, Texas 77843.
+This material should be sent to Office of Admissions and Records, Texas A&M University at Galveston, P. O. Box 1675, Galveston, Texas 77553.
 The applicant must have achieved an overall grade point ratio of 2.00 (C average) or better on the work attempted and must meet or surpass this same standard for each of the last two semesters of attendance, if in attendance two or more semesters.
 A twelve-week summer session with a normal load of course work will be considered a full semester.